-- Your Products or Services – Make a note of which of your products or services this person buys.
+- Your Products/Services – Make a note of which of your products or services this person buys.

-- Their Company or Industry – Include a few example companies that this buyer would work for if B2B.
+- Their Company/Industry – Include a few example companies that this buyer would work for if B2B.

-- Their Goals – Write down what this person wants to accomplish, what they value, and what are their pains, among other objectives they may have.
+- Their Goals – Write down what this person wants to accomplish, what they value, and what their pains are, among other objectives they may have.

-This list may seem like a lot, but it’ll give great insight into who are your current customers and who you want to target with buyer personas.
+This list may seem like a lot, but it’ll give great insight into who your current customers are and who you want to target with different buyer personas.

 There are multiple ways you can leverage personas to drive value for your business.

-Second, you should use buyer personas as marketing and sales tools.
+Second, you should use buyer personas as part of your marketing strategies and sales tools.
 Personas can work great for inbound marketing on a website.
 Develop buyer persona landing pages so website visitors can self-select which audience they fall under.
-The copy on those pages will address their pain points and your solutions, ideally converting at a higher rate than more general landing pages.
+The copy on those first persona template pages will address their pain points and your solutions, ideally converting at a higher rate than more general landing pages.

-You can also have outbound sales teams use personas to craft messaging.
+You can also have outbound sales teams use personas to craft targeted, customized messaging.
 They’ll have a better sense of who they’re talking with, either via email, phone, or in person.
-They can then guide the conversation toward the products you sell that can specifically resolve the buyer’s pain points—because they’ll know exactly what those pain points are already.
+Even better, they will be able to guide the conversation toward the products you sell that can specifically resolve the buyer’s pain points—because they’ll know exactly what those pain points are already.

 Don’t Be Afraid to Iterate and Evolve